Clawworks-DawnMC/Docs-Public/Ember/getting-started.md

 [Player index](README.md) · [Tuner](tuner.md) · [Forge](forge.md)

-DawnMC-Ember is a station-based upgrade system.
+Ember is a station-based upgrade system.
 You use special GUIs to convert or improve items instead of crafting everything in a normal table.

 ## Main systems